-a unique positive integer value representing the identifier for a frequency-based scheduler.
-This value can be obtained using fbsid(3) (page 6-16) or fbsconfigure(3) (page 6-8).

-Enter MY_FBS to reference the frequency-based scheduler on which the calling process is scheduled without knowing the identifier.

-an integer value indicating the processor or processors for which performance monitor values are to be cleared.
-Acceptable values and corresponding results are presented below.

-o performance monitor values for frequency-based scheduled processes executing on the processor from which the call is made are cleared performance monitor values for all processes on the scheduler are cleared bit mask if (cpu & (1 << i)) is set (where i is an integer ranging from 0 to 15 and representing a CPU), performance monitor values for processes executing on CPU i are cleared pmmonitor - Start/Stop Performance Monitoring on Processor(s)
+fbs_id frequency- ositive integer value representing the identifier for a based scheduler.
+This value can be obtained using (page 6-16) or fbsconfigure(3) (page 6-8). as to reference the frequency-based scheduler on which the ess is scheduled without knowing the identifier. сри performance value indicating the processor or processors for which e monitor values are to be cleared.
+Acceptable values and ng results are presented below.
+0 performance monitor values for frequency-based scheduled processes executing on the processor from which the call is made are cleared -1 performance monitor values for all processes on the scheduler are cleared bit mask if $(cpu \& (1 << i))$ is set (where i is an integer ranging from 0 to 15 and representing a CPU), performance monitor values for processes executing on CPU i are cleared pmmonitor - Start/Stop Performance Monitoring on Processor(s)